Lincoln Manor

-Lincoln Manor is one of the master-planned residence parks in the western neighborhoods of San Francisco, with the others including Sea Cliff, St. Francis Wood, Presidio Terrace, West Clay Park, Forest Hill, Balboa Terrace, Ingleside Terraces, and Jordan Park.
-Lincoln Manor, established in 1914, is located within the Richmond District, in the Northwest portion of San Francisco.
-Lincoln Manor is bounded by 36th Avenue to the East, 38th Avenue to the West, Clement Street to the North, Geary Boulevard to the South, and is bisected by Shore View Avenue.
+Lincoln Manor is one of the master-planned residence parks in the West Side of San Francisco, with the others including Sea Cliff, St. Francis Wood, Presidio Terrace, West Clay Park, Forest Hill, Balboa Terrace, Ingleside Terraces, and Jordan Park.
+Lincoln Manor, established in 1914, is located within the Richmond District, in the northwest portion of San Francisco.
+Lincoln Manor is bounded by 36th Avenue to the east, 38th Avenue to the west, Clement Street to the north, and Geary Boulevard to the south, and is bisected by Shore View Avenue.
 The tract features a slight rise in elevation, which provides houses in Lincoln Manor with a view south toward the Pacific Ocean.
 Its single-family generally large detached homes were developed between approximately 1914-1916 by Lyon & Hoag as a so-called "restricted residence park," built by the S.A.
 Born Building Company, builders of West Clay Park and Sea Cliff.
 Lincoln Manor was promoted by its developers as a residence park with ocean views facing south instead of west.
 The enclave abuts Land's End, Lincoln Park, and the Legion of Honor, and is close to Sea Cliff, the Balboa Street shopping district, and the Katherine Delmar Burke School.